yxchencs/CacheSim/README.md

 > Note: `run_mode` includes `device`, `ycsb` and `real`.

 > If you want to debug a memory leak, replace the normal run command with the following:
+>
 > ```shell
 > sudo valgrind --tool=memcheck --leak-check=full --show-leak-kinds=all --track-origins=yes ./main <run_mode>
 > ```
+>

+### 5.3 (Optional) Extending CacheSim

+In addition, CacheSim has good scalability and supports extending new caching algorithms and designing new test flows.
+To add a new cache algorithm implementation, follow these steps.

+1. Implement the new caching algorithm in the `src/cache/` folder.
+2. Inherit the base `class Sl` in the `src/simulator/` folder, call the new caching algorithm, implement the interfaces of the base `class Sl` (`isCached()`, `accessKey()` and `getVictim()`).
+3. Add the new caching algorithm to `src/utils/policy.h`.
+4. Add the new caching algorithm to the `runYcsbOnce()` and `runRealOnce()` functions in `src/utils/run.h`.
+5. (Optional) Write new own test run function in `src/utils/run.h` and call it in `src/main.cpp`.

-# Details
+# 6 Details

-## Caching algorithms
+## 6.1 Caching algorithms

 The following is a list of code repositories and blogs referenced for caching algorithm implementations.